Bypass spam filtering for an email address or domain in Office 365

 • Click on Anti-spam under Policies.

-• Select the Connection filter policy (Default) and then click on Edit connection filter policy.
+• Select the Connection filter policy (Default) and click Edit connection filter policy.

-• Add the IP addres or IP address range to “Always allow messages from the following IP addresses or address range:” Click on Save to complete the configuration.
+• Add the IP address or IP address range to the “Always allow messages from the following IP addresses or address range” section.
+Then, click “Save” to finalize the configuration.

 Option 5 – Allow or Block List of Anti-Spam Policies

-This is the least recommended option as per Microsoft because sender will bypass all spam checkes, spoofing checks, Phishing protection but not sender authentication (SPF, DKIM, DMARC).
-Sender authentication checks must be passed to skip anti-spam filtering.
+According to Microsoft, this is the least recommended option because the sender will bypass all spam checks, spoofing checks, and phishing protection, except for sender authentication checks (SPF, DKIM, DMARC).
+Sender authentication checks must be successfully passed to skip anti-spam filtering.

-You should use it on temporary basis or white testing the email flow.
-The maximum entires which can be added here is 1000 and if its more than 30, it can only be done using powershell.
+You should use this option temporarily or while testing email flow.
+The maximum number of entries that can be added here is 1000; if it’s more than 30, it can only be done using PowerShell.

-Let’s see how to whitelist a domain or sender in Anti-Spam Inbound policy:
+Let’s explore the process of whitelisting a domain or sender in the Anti-Spam Inbound policy:

 • Under Email & collaboration > Policies & rules.